juren53/Photo-scanner/status.md

 ## Implementation Notes

 The main structure of MainActivity has been significantly improved in v1.3 with proper organization and removal of duplicated code.
 The custom file naming system enhances user experience by allowing sequential naming of scanned photos.
-The batch scanning components are complete and functional but need to be integrated.
 The app is now ready for distribution with properly signed release builds.